First Year as a Truck Driver

 The one highlight of receiving driving assignments is taking the road less traveled, literally.
 Driving is the one way to view the countryside, big cities, and hundreds of American suburbs all at once.
 Stopping in a variety of cities throughout the country will help gain a glimpse into life in different regions around the U.S. and is an experience that is like no other.
 No other career, other than anthropologists, travels the world and experiences other groups and their lives on a regular manner.
 Truck drivers receive one of the best crash-course educations on daily life around the U.S. through his or her freight routes.

 While on the road, it is easy to become detached from the daily life that he or she once knew.
-However, new technology makes it easier to keep in contact with family members, so having that much needed connection with them on a regular basis is entirely possible.
-Keeping a cellular phone is essential to the job for emergencies with the truck or delivery, contact with the dispatch room, and for contacting the shipper or consignee.
+However, new technology makes it easier to keep in with family members, so having that much needed connection with them on a regular basis is entirely possible.
+Keeping a cellular phone is essential to the job for emergencies with the truck or delivery, with the dispatch room, and for ing the shipper or consignee.